mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 > 普勸坐禪儀
 > *Fukan zazen gi*

-> Universal Promotion of the Principles of Zazen [EB]
+> Universal Promotion of the Principles of Zazen (EB)

-> Universally Recommended Instructions for Zazen [SZ]
+> Universally Recommended Instructions for Zazen (SZ)

-> Universal Recommendation for Zazen [KR]
+> Universal Recommendation for Zazen (KR)

 ## Commentary

 Katagiri Roshi explains the term *zazen*:

 > *Zazen* [is] Zen meditation: in Japanese *za zen* (坐禪). *Za* (坐) is “sitting.” *Zen* (禪) is zen, “tranquility.”
 >
 > I always use the term *zazen*, because the zazen we do is a little different from the meditation that [...] other religions do.
 That’s why I want to use the original term *zazen*.
 >
-> In Chinese, etymologically, the *za* [is that] two persons sit in the universe. (*Transcriber’s Note:* The character *za* 坐 depicts two people 人 sitting on the ground or earth 土.) [...]
+> In Chinese, etymologically, the *za* [is that] two persons sit in the universe. (*Transcriber’s Note:* The character *za* 坐 visually depicts two people 人 sitting on the ground or earth 土.) [...]
 That [indicates that] you have to sit with more than two beings, [and] not only human beings.
-You cannot sit alone, so you should sit with more than two beings on the earth, in the universe – not in your own egoistic, selfish territory.
+You cannot sit alone, so you should sit with more than two beings, on the earth, in the universe – not in your own egoistic, selfish territory.
+So you must open yourself and sit in the universe; very naturally you have to sit *with* all sentient beings.
+That is called *sitting*.
 >
-> [If] you must open yourself and sit in the universe, very naturally you have to sit *with* all sentient beings.
-That is called *sitting*.
-And then very naturally [...] *that* sitting is exactly *zen*, tranquility – because all sentient beings around you are exactly sitting with you!
+> And then very naturally [...] *that* sitting is exactly *zen*, tranquility – because all sentient beings around you are exactly sitting with you!
 So very naturally that is called *zen*: tranquility.
+You, and the universe, earth, all beings, and all circumstances, [...] become sitting with you, together.
+This is called *zazen*.
 >
-> So you, and the universe, earth, all beings, and all circumstances, [...] become sitting with you, together.
-This is called *zazen*.
-All we have to do is to do our best to sit in the universe with all sentient beings.
+> So all we have to do is to do our best to sit in the universe with all sentient beings.
 That’s *all* we have to do.
 >
 > – From [“Katagiri Roshi’s Zazen Instruction” (1981)](https://katagiritranscripts.net/zazen-instruction).

 This was how Katagiri Roshi introduced *zazen* to a small group of people in 1981.
-Note that almost the very first thing he talks about is not a personal, individual goal for “enlightenment,” nor is it a technique to reach that goal – it’s that we sit with all beings, and not just human beings.
+Note that the first thing he talks about is not an exhortation that we should strive for “enlightenment,” nor is it a technique to reach that goal – it’s that we sit with all beings, and not just human beings.

 This is a key point, which will come up again and again.

-But what do we mean by *all beings* or *all sentient beings*?
+But what do we mean by *all beings*, or *all sentient beings*?
 This is actually a deep question.

 In brief, “all beings” or “all sentient beings” means *everything* – or at least, *everything in our experience*.
 Katagiri Roshi often referred to “the table,” “the tape recorder,” or “the microphone” in his explanations of Zen Buddhism, presumably because these objects or “beings” were right in front of him.
 Dōgen Zenji did not really draw a distinction between animate and inanimate beings, visible or invisible beings, or even sentient and insentient beings; he famously taught that “the insentient preach the dharma.”
-Although we say “all sentient beings,” the understanding is that all beings are in some sense sentient, in some sense alive, because they participate with us in the total dynamic working of the universe.
+Although we say “all sentient beings,” the understanding is that all beings are in some sense sentient, in some sense *alive*, because they participate with us in the total dynamic working of the universe.

 A word that we sometimes use for this is *interdependence*.
 In a talk on *mindfulness*, Katagiri Roshi explained it like this:

 > So [mindfulness is] not the *idea* of mindfulness, because...
 [Let me say] that [your] observation is completely pure, perfectly pure, beyond purity or impurity.
 Why?
-Because if you contemplate or if you observe something, your object, [and] *you* observe your object, that is the dualistic sense.
+Because if you contemplate or if you observe something, your object, [and] *you* observe your object – that is the dualistic sense.
 [That is] very common.
 And then you *judge* immediately; [you] think something.
 That is really taking care of human life according to “one-way traffic.”
 You never think of *two-way traffic*.
 Because if you observe your object, the object observes you; in other words, you are *observed by* your object.
 Subject and object are always interwoven, interacting like this, simultaneously.
 But our sense is always setting up subject and object [as] separate, and next moment, [instead of seeing] that interaction, we judge it, by our customs or patterns of thinking.
 So that’s why next moment we stumble.
 You know? *[He chuckles.]*
 >
 > Buddhism always sees that subject and object, because this is a very natural situation.
 But instead of seeing something and judging it [...] by your sense – see something alive *between* [them], *how* subject and object are working together.
 That is interpenetration, or *interdependence*, we say.
 >
 > – [From “Mindfulness – Talk 3” (March 23, 1984)
 at 1-6:56](https://katagiritranscripts.net/1984-03-23-Mindfulness-Talk-3#1-656)

+Often we may understand interdependence in an abstract way: all of these things “out there” are interacting and influencing each other.
+That’s no doubt true, and it’s a fine thing to understand – but what we are talking about here is the interdependence that we are actually *experiencing*, right here and right now.

-So basically, *zazen* is sitting in the field of *interdependence*.
-This is why Katagiri Roshi says, “All we have to do is to do our best to sit in the universe with all sentient beings.
+Basically, *zazen* is sitting in this field of interdependence.
+That’s why Katagiri Roshi says, “All we have to do is to do our best to sit in the universe with all sentient beings.
 That’s *all* we have to do.”

 Also of interest is the definition of *zen* as *tranquility*.
 The word *zen* originally comes from the Sanskrit word *dhyana*, which is understood in various ways but which is usually translated as *meditation*.
 So to define Zen as *tranquility* is really pointing at something, a question: what *is* Zen meditation?
 And what is *tranquility*?
 How should we understand it?
 And how do we practice it?

 That is basically the topic of *Fukanzazengi*, and of this study guide.
-We’ll return to this understanding of zen as *tranquility* often, especially in Chapter 12: “Surrender to Tranquility,” where we discuss the term *sanzen*, which is usually translated as “Zen practice.”
+We’ll return to this understanding of zen as *tranquility* often – especially in Chapter 13, where we discuss the term *sanzen*, which is usually translated as “Zen practice.”
 But it relates to what Katagiri Roshi said above: “So you, and the universe, earth, all beings, and all circumstances, [...] become sitting with you, together.
 This is called *zazen*.”
 This is where tranquility and interdependence meet.

 It may sound complicated or confusing at first, but it is actually a very simple practice.
 Katagiri Roshi says about sitting down in *zazen*: